 Michael L. Hollis.
-Mr. Hollis is a nominee for the board of directors of our general partner and currently serves as Vice President of our general partner.
+Mr. Hollis is a nominee for the board of directors of our general partner.
 He has served as Vice President-Drilling of Diamondback since September 2011.
 Prior to his current position with Diamondback, Mr. Hollis served in various roles, most recently as drilling manager at Chesapeake Energy Corporation, an oil and gas exploration company, from June 2006 to September 2011.
 He worked for ConocoPhillips Company as a senior drilling engineer from January 2002 to June 2006 and as a process engineer from 2001 to 2003.
 Mr. Hollis also worked as a production engineer for Burlington Resources from 1998 to 2001 as well as from June 2003 to January 2004.
 Mr. Hollis received his Bachelor of Science degree in Chemical Engineering from Louisiana State University.